eaHat/classyfire/README.md

 ### Evaluating the classification ensemble

-All the functions for descriptive statistics within classyfire start with the prefix "\textbf{get}".
+All the functions for descriptive statistics within classyfire start with the prefix "**get**".
 For example:

 ```
 getAvgAcc(ens)